galkahana/hummus-services-redux/README.md

 2. `npm install`

 # Preparing to run

+## Pre-reqs

+You will need:
+1. Mongo instance to work with. it'll be the service db
+2. AWS buckets which will serve for storing the generated files

+For signup functionality (still to be implemented here) you will also need a google recaptcha account.
+If you want emails to be triggered from the service, you'll also need a sendgrid account.

 ## Setting up the envs vars

 You'll need the following env vars to run the service: